This section provides guidelines for successful implementation and use of Acoustic Experience Analytics (Tealeaf) UI Capture.

 The following is a specification of an HTML form that contains three input fields, the name of which uses the HTML and Document Object Model keywords action, type, and tagName.

 <form id="my_form" method="get" action="submit.php"> <input type="text" name="action" value="hotel" /> <input type="text" name="type" /> <input type="text" name="tagName" /> </form>

 Note: Do not use any reserved Document Object Model keyword as the name of a form field.

-The following sections describe aspects of the application you are developing and how they might affect IBM Tealeaf UI Capture.
+The following sections describe aspects of the application you are developing and how they might affect Acoustic Experience Analytics (Tealeaf) UI Capture.

 - Where possible, do not use anchor tags as the value on which to change Ajax driven views, modals, or fly-out windows.

 - In Ajax calls, do not make the request parameters or response data difficult to review and analyze.
 Create a request body that clearly shows what is being requested and where it is placed in the root document.
 The same applies to the response.